Last editedAug 20235 min read

 Taking credit card payments over the phone involves a process known as a 'Card Not Present' (CNP) transaction and requires the merchant to input card details manually into a secure online payment gateway or virtual terminal.
 In addition, merchants must comply with Payment Card Industry Data Security Standards (PCI DSS) and carry out other checks to protect their customer's sensitive information.
 Offering 'Payment Request Links' can simplify this process by allowing customers to enter their card details securely, enhancing security and customer confidence.

 Best way to take credit card payments over the phone

-There are various methods for accepting a customer’s credit card payment over the phone.
+Various methods exist for accepting a customer’s credit card payment over the phone.
 Here are the three main ways:

 Using a merchant account provider: A merchant account provider will give you a dedicated account for your business.
-Plus, you’ll receive tools including card readers, a virtual terminal, or software to enable you to take credit card payments in your preferred ways.
-Merchant accounts are not the cheapest way to offer credit card processing, however, they are generally considered the most secure way to do so.
+Plus, you’ll receive tools, including card readers, a virtual terminal, or software to take credit card payments in your preferred ways.
+Merchant accounts are not the cheapest way to offer credit card processing.
+However, they are generally considered the most secure way to do so.

 Using your mobile credit card processing application to key in card numbers.

 Regulations for taking credit card payments over the phone